cradloff/text2epub/README.md

 3. Last the classpath is used

-So, if you want to customize a certain resource for all of your books, put the corresponding template in a common base directory.
+So, if you want to customize a certain resource for all of your books, put the corresponding template in a common base directory or in the same directory where the jar archive is installed.

 ## Prerequisites
 `text2epub` is written in Java, so you have to install a JRE (version 7 or higher).